vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp.md

 [tt]: /tutorials/template/
 [in git]: https://git.gnome.org/browse/gimp-web/plain/content/tutorials/template/index.md

 We can use tutorials of all types and skill levels, so don't feel intimidated by what you might see on the current tutorials page.
 Indeed many common questions we see might have solutions that are not obvious to others - the perfect opportunity to write a tutorial about it!
-We'll absolutely consier all proposed tutorials.
+We'll absolutely consider all proposed tutorials.